Charity Auction Software for Fundraising Auctions

 7 Steps to Running a Successful Silent Auction

 Silent and online charity auctions are a great way for nonprofits, schools, and community organizations to raise money for their cause.
 Not only do charitable auctions have tremendous fundraising potential, but they are relatively easy to plan, especially with the help of charity auction software.
 Let’s review the steps and learn how to run a silent auction successfully.

 Step 1: Start with a Strong Auction Fundraising Committee

 Planning a silent auction involves many moving parts, so don’t try to go it alone.
 Your development team can get help from volunteers and Board members.
 Auctions are fun events, and many supporters will be interested in helping.

 You’ll need key people in these areas when forming your auction committee:

-- Event Planning: If you’re hosting a live auction event, several event planning tasks must be considered.
+- Event Planning: Several event planning tasks must be considered if you’re hosting a live auction event.
 Booking the venue, determining the menu or catering options, organizing auction day volunteers, and more.

 - Item Procurement: You’ll need at least one individual or a small team to procure auction items.
 Be sure to find people comfortable asking for donations for this role – as this is key to your auction’s success.

 - Marketing: Marketing and PR are vital to your event’s success.
 Be sure that your marketing team considers online promotion, like email campaigns and social media, as well as traditional and community advertising.

 Step 2: Planning Your Silent Auction Logistics

 The first step in organizing a silent auction is planning the auction logistics.
 Here are a few things you’ll want to consider: